 The complete range of coaxial connectors from SSB

-We have a wide range in stock, suitable for various coax cables such as RG58, RG213 and LMR-400.
-Easily find the right crimp connectors, screw connectors and adapters for coax cables.
+We stock a wide range of connectors suitable for various coaxial cables such as RG58, RG213, and LMR-400.
+Easily find the right crimp connectors, screw connectors, and adapters for coaxial cables.

 We offer, among other things: